RasithAbdul/Abdul-Rasith/README.md

-<h2 align="left">Hi 👋!
-This is Abdul Rasith and I'm a Frontend developer, from India </h2>
+<h2 align="left">Hi there 👋!
+This is Abdul Rasith and I'm a MERN developer, from India </h2>

 ###